HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs_and_file_based_export.md

 -   `licenseServerUri`: MHS License Server URI
 -   `deploymentKeySecret`: Credentials for product deployments.
 This can be optained from [My HCLSoftware Portal](https://my.hcltechsw.com/)

-## Generating and Uploading User Session Data Usage in Metrics Format
+## Generating and uploading user session data usage in metrics format
 To generate the user session data usage in metrics format, the report must include session data that has been encrypted for each user session.

 Use the following command to generate usage metrics from the user session data, specifying the appropriate `KeyId`, `deploymentId`, `startDate`, and `endDate` values: